List of Doctor Who episodes (2005–2025): Twelfth Doctor

 The Twelfth Doctor was portrayed by Peter Capaldi.
 His tenure saw a reduction of total episodes per series from thirteen to twelve.
 His Doctor was characterised by his grappling with the question of the meaning of goodness and whether he is himself a good man.
-Capaldi played the role until the Christmas special "Twice Upon a Time", after his last stand against the Cybermen in the previous episode.
+Capaldi played the role until the Christmas special "Twice Upon a Time" (in which he crossed paths with the First Doctor), after his last stand against the Cybermen in the previous episode.

 Series 8 (2014)

 The series deals with the Doctor's questioning of him being a good man, and the mystery of the identity of the character "Missy".